WebAssembly/design/FutureFeatures.md

     division by zero and so on.
 It's possible for compilers to add explicit checks and handle such cases manually, though more direct support from the platform could have advantages:
-    * Non-trapping verisons of some opcodes, such as an integer division instruction that returns zero instead of trapping on division by zero, could potentially run faster on some platforms.
+    * Non-trapping versions of some opcodes, such as an integer division instruction that returns zero instead of trapping on division by zero, could potentially run faster on some platforms.
     * The ability to recover gracefully from traps in some way could make many